 In overall staff, the proportion of female employees among the Group is close to the proportion of male employees.
-The reporting on Human Resources is harmonised across the Group since 2012.
-A dashboard is followed on monthly basis with HR KPIs.
+The reporting on Human Resources is harmonized across the Group since 2012.
 These results are presented every year at Executive Committee level.
 DIAM has a formal approach on diversity issues within the "Solidarity" pillar of Sustainable by DIAM policy.
-The Group promotes initiatives aimed at developing equal opportunities for all kinds of employees:
+The Group promotes initiatives aimed at developing equal opportunities for various life situations:

 - Long-term unemployment hires

 - People with disabilities

 - Employees suffering from occupational disease

 - Refugees

 - Age diversity employees over 50 years-old

-- Rehabilitation to the work world

-- Reinsertion previously imprisoned employees for instance

-- Disadvantaged areas (favelas, deprived neighbourhood, disadvantaged province)

-- Ethnic minorities

-- Rehabilitated former addicts

-- Sheltered workplace work done with companies employing disabled or disadvantaged people
+- Rehabilitation to the work world - Reinsertion previously imprisoned employees for instance - Disadvantaged areas (favelas, deprived neighborhood, disadvantaged province) - Ethnic minorities - Rehabilitated former addicts - Sheltered workplace work done with companies employing disabled or disadvantaged people